codepennnn/Fun/README.md

-WITH NoticeProcessed AS (
+WITH LatestDetails AS (
     SELECT
-        n.ID,
-        n.Status,
-        n.ClosedOn,
-        n.CREATEDON AS CreatedOn,
+        MASTER_ID,
+        CREATEDON,
+        ROW_NUMBER() OVER (PARTITION BY MASTER_ID ORDER BY CREATEDON DESC) AS rn FROM App_Gov_Notice_Details
+),

-        n.CREATEDON AS ApplicationDate
+CombinedNotices AS (
-    FROM App_Gov_Notice n
-    WHERE NOT EXISTS (
-        SELECT 1 FROM App_Gov_Notice_Details d WHERE d.MASTER_ID = n.ID
-    )

-    UNION ALL

     SELECT
         n.ID,
         n.Status,
         n.ClosedOn,
-        d.CREATEDON AS CreatedOn,
-        d.CREATEDON AS ApplicationDate
+        COALESCE(d.CREATEDON, n.CREATEDON) AS ApplicationDate
     FROM App_Gov_Notice n
-    INNER JOIN (
-        SELECT *
-        FROM (
-            SELECT *, ROW_NUMBER() OVER (PARTITION BY MASTER_ID ORDER BY CREATEDON DESC) AS rn FROM App_Gov_Notice_Details
-        ) AS ranked
-        WHERE rn = 1
+    LEFT JOIN LatestDetails d
-    ) d ON d.MASTER_ID = n.ID
+      ON d.MASTER_ID = n.ID AND d.rn = 1
 ),

-NoticeFiltered AS (
+FilteredNotices AS (
     SELECT *
-    FROM NoticeProcessed
+    FROM CombinedNotices
     WHERE ApplicationDate >= '2025-04-01' AND ApplicationDate < '2026-04-01'
 ),

-NoticeAggregated AS (
+AggregatedData AS (
     SELECT
         FORMAT(ApplicationDate, 'yyyy-MM') AS MonthYear,
-        DATENAME(MONTH, ApplicationDate) AS MonthName,
-        LEFT(DATENAME(MONTH, ApplicationDate), 3) AS MonthShort,
         DATEPART(MONTH, ApplicationDate) AS MonthNum,
         SUM(CASE WHEN Status = 'CLOSE' THEN 1 ELSE 0 END) AS Approved,
         SUM(CASE
             WHEN Status = 'CLOSE'
               AND ClosedOn IS NOT NULL
               AND DATEDIFF(DAY, ApplicationDate, ClosedOn) <= 1
             THEN 1 ELSE 0
         END) AS ApprovedUnderSLA
-    FROM NoticeFiltered
+    FROM FilteredNotices
-    GROUP BY FORMAT(ApplicationDate, 'yyyy-MM'), DATEPART(MONTH, ApplicationDate), DATENAME(MONTH, ApplicationDate)
+    GROUP BY FORMAT(ApplicationDate, 'yyyy-MM'), DATEPART(MONTH, ApplicationDate)
 ),

-NoticePivoted AS (
+PivotedData AS (
     SELECT
         'Govt Notice' AS Object,
         '1 days' AS SLG,